facile-technolab-pvt-ltd/Brick-Core/docs/sendgrid.md

 - Domain Authentication process completed
 - Send Authentication process completed
 - Configuration uses the verified domain and send.
+- Go through [Multi-tenancy](./multi-tenancy.md) documentation to understand how to setup multiple tenants.

 ## Signing up for sendgrid account
 - Go to sendgrid website and sign up using your business email.